 If you, unfortunately, must cancel and take advantage of these time-sensitive benefits, you will be entitled to partial reimbursement of your non-refundable trip costs.

 Some policies offer 100% reimbursement, but this is rare.
-The average seems to be around the 75% mark, which should be very welcome when dealing with otherwise lost costs!
+The average seems to be around 75%, which should be very welcome when dealing with otherwise lost costs!

 What is an Initial Trip Deposit?